doses of inspiration for the innovators in all of us

-6. Storage - This is important from the guest experience and from yours.
+6. Storage - This is important for the guest experience and from a planning perspective.
 Is there a coat check where attendees can store their coats?
 Maybe they'll be coming with suitcases and need to store them somewhere.
-For you, having a space to store an extra event materials or work out of is also key to be aware of.
+For you, having a space to store an extra event materials or work out of is also key when finding an event venue.

 7. Surrounding Spaces - A hot tip is to ask the venue if they book additional events at the venue.
 This could either apply to before/after your event or in the next room.
 It's good to know what may be also going on around your event and if that raises any concerns for your group in regards to privacy, access or noise.

-8. Booking Policy - Ideally this is something you know before you even go visit a space - but knowing how they charge and what their booking policy is an important piece.
+8. Booking Policy - Ideally this is something you know before you even go visit a space - but knowing how they charge and what their booking policy a help fact to note.
 Some charge with a F&B minimum and others with a room rental (or sometimes both).
 Understanding this will help you have a grasp on the full budget of your event and when you will need to make payments.